 Believe it or not, our “formal schooling” time takes approximately 1 hour (which we do while Baby Zu sleeps.)
 That includes a short lesson in each of the following – math, phonics, spelling, and reading (mostly me reading to him, and a little bit of vice versa.)
 Additionally, we also have some family read aloud time most mornings after breakfast.
 Teaching in a one on one format just doesn’t take that long!
 The rest of our day is filled with learning from “real life” – errands, playdates, outdoor adventures, arts and crafts, gardening, neighborhood walks, etc. Since there’s really very little that we actually “have” to do on a daily basis, spontaneous opportunities for fun and adventure are always welcome.
 For example, Monday mornings after a weekend climbing trip can always start off slow.
 Spelling words can be done in the car, so that we have more time to play in the afternoon.
 In fact, just about any of our lessons can be taken “on the road,” which makes leaving town for weekend adventures a piece of cake.
 And, since our plan is to school year round, taking off random days (or weeks) here and there is not a problem.

 We Learn HOW We Want to Learn.

 Learning doesn’t have to take place only within the confines of a desk in a room.
 We can do our novel study snuggled together in a hammock in the front yard.
 When it’s Big C’s turn to read aloud to me, he can do so lying upside down on the couch.
-Our ocean unit culminated in a trip to the grandparent’s beach house, where we experienced the ecology of tidal pools better than any textbook ever could have explained.
+Our ocean unit culminated in a trip to the grandparent’s beach house, where we have the best accessories and home products from the Product Expert site online.
 We are currently studying pond life as our science, which means we have an aquarium of tadpoles and frog spawn in our kitchen, gathered on a morning nature walk.